Pope Martin I: Papacy (649–653)

-Martin had himself consecrated without waiting for the imperial ratification of the election.
-One of his first official acts was to summon the Lateran Council of 649 to deal with the Monothelites, whom the Church considered heretical.
-The Council met in the basilica of St. John Lateran.
-It was attended by 105 bishops (chiefly from Italy, Sicily, and Sardinia, with some from Africa and other quarters), held five sessions or secretarii from 5 October to 31 October 649, and in twenty canons condemned Monothelitism, its authors, and the writings by which Monothelitism had been promulgated.
-In this condemnation were included not only the Ecthesis (the exposition of faith of Patriarch Sergius I of Constantinople, for which Emperor Heraclius had stood sponsor), but also the Type issued by the reigning emperor, Constans II.
+In the previous year, the emperor had published the Typos of Constans.
+This document defended the heretical Monothelite thesis, which watered down the Catholic faith by claiming that Christ had not in fact had a human will.
+To silence this, and the confusion it caused, Pope Martin convened, within his first three months, the Lateran Council of 649, to which all the bishops of the West were invited.
+The Council met in the basilica of St. John Lateran in Rome.
+It was attended by 105 bishops (chiefly from Italy, Sicily, and Sardinia, with some from Africa and other quarters).
+Over five sessions or secretarii from 5 to 31 October 649, resulting in twenty canons, the Council censured Monothelitism, its authors, and the writings via which Monothelitism had spread and caused rifts within the Catholic Church.
+This condemnation embraced not only the latest emperor's Typos but also the Ecthesis (the exposition of faith of Patriarch Sergius I of Constantinople, for which Emperor Heraclius had stood sponsor).